-When the kni application is closed, all the KNI interfaces are deleted from the Linux kernel.
+When the DPDK userspace application is closed, all the KNI devices are deleted from Linux\.

 The following sections provide some explanation of code.

 Setup of mbuf pool, driver and queues is similar to the setup done in the L2 Forwarding Sample Application (in Real and Virtualized Environments).
 In addition, one or more kernel NIC interfaces are allocated for each of the configured ports according to the command line parameters.